yasutakatou/IMS/README.md

 **Incident management tool with slack**.

+### v0.3

+- add hotline mode
+	-  Mention a specific message to make it an incident.
+- add check target id
+	- You can specify the ID to check for messages.

 # Solution

 As the center of communication at work has been replaced from e-mail to chat, you may have changed the alert notification destination of your monitoring tool to chat.